vinnyroca/3D_Software/docs/memorypalace.md

 ### Memory Chambre Project Proposal (3 points)

+After reading the full project description and watching Chantel Akerman's *La Chambre*, write a project proposal for Memory Chambre.

 Your Memory Chambre project proposal should include a one page write up describing your project, a description of how your project will meet the above 7 requirements, a tentative timeline of how you will complete this project from 10/31 to 12/2, at least two sketches of the space, as well as a sketch story board of your planned camera animations.

 Submit all of the above to the class Discord.